 Saying Die Hard is a Christmas Film

 Look, even if you think Die Hard qualifies as a Christmas film, the harsh reality of the situation is that no-one apart from you and 127,000 other 34-year-old men give a flying fuck.
 If you want to watch Die Hard, go and watch Die Hard.
-The rest of the world gives not one shit about whether you watch it or not, or wether people they've never met consider it a Christmas film.
+The rest of the world gives not one shit about whether you watch it or not, or whether people they’ve never met consider it a Christmas film.

 I find the persistence of this meme across social media a vaguely passive-aggressive attempt for white middle-aged men (of which I am am one, yes) to reclaim some meagre crumb of control over their cultural life.
-In a world where we men are oppressed by X Factors, Gilmore Girls and soaps operas, insisting that Die Hard Is A Christmas Film and typing Ho-Ho-Ho Now I Have A Machine Gun into Facebook is the modern man's cultural Brexit vote: a tragedy that is both meagre and colossal.
+In a world where we men are oppressed by X Factors, Gilmore Girls and soaps operas, insisting that Die Hard Is A Christmas Film and typing Ho-Ho-Ho Now I Have A Machine Gun into Facebook is the modern man’s cultural Brexit vote: a tragedy that is simultaneously meagre and colossal.

 Avocados can’t be mentioned these days without recourse to them being ‘smashed’ – or being part of some hairbrained new diet proscribed by a man rejoicing in the name of David Avocado Wolfe.
 These health gurus, with their qualifications from the University of Instagram, are among the most maddening and idiotic trends of the modern world.
 They tend to fit into two categories: liars or wankers, though obviously the two are not mutually exclusive.